facebookresearch/vissl/dev/packaging/apex_pip/README.md

 4. Run `bash go.sh` in this directory.
 This takes ages and writes packages to `inside/output`.

-5. You can upload the packages to s3, along with mini html files which enable them to be used, with `bash after.sh`.
+5. You can upload the packages to s3, along with basic html files which enable them to be used, with `bash after.sh`.